-The same method as above, but you can use them raw, out of the package as well.
+The same method as above, but you can also use them raw, out of the package.
 If you decide to toast the pine nuts, stay close to the pan, and pine nuts roast quickly as they have lots of fat content.

 Cooked chickpeas or white beans

 Save some extra cooked beans to place on top of the beet hummus.
 The idea is to create some contrast that adds depth and additional interest.